Zeke-OS/zeke/doc/coding_standards.markdown

 less specific to the module makefile itself and should begin with the name of the module.

-Example of a module makefile (test.mk):
+An example of a module makefile (test.mk):

     # Test module
     # Mandatory file